 Component Units.
-The component units include the Central Valley Financing Authority (CVFA), the Sacramento Cogeneration Authority (SCA), the Sacramento Municipal Utility District Financing Authority (SFA), the Sacramento Power Authority (SPA), the Northern California Gas Authority No. 1 (NCGA), and the Northern California Energy Authority (NCEA).
-The primary purpose of CVFA, SCA, SFA and SPA is to own and operate electric utility plants that supply power to SMUD.
-On October 26, 2021, SFA entered into Assignment and Assumption Agreements (the Agreements) with CVFA, SCA, and SPA.
-The Agreements transfer the assets and obligations, including ownership of the Carson Power Plant, Procter and Gamble Power Plant, Campbell Power Plant, and McClellan Power Plant (assigned Power Plants) to SFA as of
+The component units include the Sacramento Municipal Utility District Financing Authority (SFA), the Northern California Gas Authority No. 1 (NCGA), and the Northern California Energy Authority (NCEA).
+The primary purpose of SFA is to own and operate electric utility plants that supply power to SMUD.

-November 1, 2021.
 The primary purpose of NCGA is to prepay for natural gas to sell to SMUD.
 The primary purpose of NCEA is to prepay for commodities in the form of natural gas and electricity to sell to SMUD.
 SMUD's Board comprises the Commissions that govern these entities (see Note 6).

 Plant in Service.
 Capital assets are generally defined by SMUD as tangible assets with an initial, individual cost of more than five thousand dollars and an estimated useful life in excess of two years.
 The cost of additions to Plant in Service and replacement property units is capitalized.
 Repair and maintenance costs are charged to expense when incurred.
 When SMUD retires portions of its Electric Utility Plant, retirements are recorded against Accumulated Depreciation and the retired portion of Electric Utility Plant is removed from Plant in Service.
 The costs of removal and the related salvage value, if any, are charged or credited as appropriate to Accumulated Depreciation.
 SMUD generally computes depreciation on Plant in Service on a straight-line, service-life basis.
-The average annual composite depreciation rates for 2022 and 2021 was 3.2 percent and 3.3 percent, respectively.
+The average annual composite depreciation rates for 2023 and 2022 was 3.3 percent and 3.2 percent, respectively.
 Depreciation is calculated using the following estimated lives:

-Generation 8 to 80 years

-Transmission and Distribution 7 to 50 years
+Generation8 to 80 yearsTransmission and Distribution7 to 50 yearsGas Pipeline10 to 90 yearsGeneral3 to 60 years

-Gas Pipeline 10 to 90 years

-General 3 to 60 years